 Of important note, Mears is also a town of artists.
 Mears has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Mears’s character.

-As is often the case in a small town, Mears doesn't have a public transportation system that people use for their commute.
+Mears is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Mears is an extremely ethnically-diverse town.
 The people who call Mears home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mears residents report their race to be White.
 Mears also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 20.55% of the town’s residents.
-Important ancestries of people in Mears include German, English, Dutch, Irish, and Scottish.
+People of Hispanic or Latino origin account for 21.16% of the town’s residents.
+Important ancestries of people in Mears include German, Dutch, Irish, French, and English.

 The most common language spoken in Mears is English.
 Other important languages spoken here include Spanish and Polish.